SpenceIsCool/PLEdu_IS_Fa23/biweekly_reflections.md

     - My thoughts on the process so far

+# Monday October 09
+- Reflection: thinking about how to teach effectively at scale, there are two obvious trajectories to explore.
+1. what are effective ways to teach online.
+2. what are effective ways to bring Ai to the classroom.
+In exploring online teaching I see obvious trends in strong peer-reviewed course design with instructor as facilitator of course discussions and manager of student expectations and timelines with reasonable reminders of upcoming due dates.
+In exploration of the role of Ai SPWI.

 # Monday September 25
 - Techincal: In the second two weeks I focused on various grading methods that adapt course structures away from traditional methods of grading.
 I also attended one on ones with Evan to understand how to better manage the workload over the long scope of the semester.
 More specific details:
     - exploration of PL course structures at Technical Unieristy of Munich, Universite Paris Saclay, Stanford